 The rubber coating is constructed in sections to enable the mould to be removed from the original, and access to the inside surface of the mould for retrieval of the wax positive later on.

-Resin and fibreglass caseing is applied in sections over the surface of the rubber., which is then trimmed back and drilled to enable bolting together of the mould.
+Resin and fibreglass casing is applied in sections over the surface of the rubber, which is then trimmed back and drilled to enable bolting together of the mould.
 As shown below

 The case sections are then removed as part of the initial de-moulding stages, which continues with rubber sections being separated